 Yes you can, but you will get better results using brewer’s sugar.
 This dissolves quicker and the yeast can consume it easier as it is already broken down into its constituent sugars.
 You may also get an unwanted flavour added by supermarket sugar.

-Some recipes call for demerara or muscovado sugar.
+Some recipes may call for demerara or muscovado sugar as well.

 How do I measure how much alcohol is in my beer?